 Image: HCV infected liver cells.
 The cytoplasm of infected cells can be seen stained in green, nuclei are stained in orange.

-The viral entry and vaccine laboratory conducts studies into two of the world’s most destructive human pathogens – Human Immunodeficiency Virus (HIV) and Hepatitis C Virus (HCV).
+The Viral Entry and Vaccines Group conducts studies into three of the world’s most destructive human pathogens – SARS-CoV-2 (COVID-19), Human Immunodeficiency Virus (HIV) and Hepatitis C Virus (HCV).

 HIV infects more than 37 million people world-wide and results in almost two million deaths each year.
 HCV is estimated to chronically infect three percent of the world’s population causing 350 million deaths each year.
 In the United States, deaths due to HCV now outnumber those caused by HIV, and HCV is now the major indicator of liver transplants in the developed world.